-Write a Python program to generate a random number (float) between 0 and n.
-To work with the following functions, we have to import random module.
+Write a Python program to generate a random number (float) between 0 and n or a program for the random integer number generator in a range.
+To work with the following functions, we have to import a random module.

-The random() function generates a number between 0 and 1, and the data type will be float.
-So the below python number generator example returns a random floating point numbers from 0 to 1.
+The random() function generates a number between 0 and 1, and the data type will float.
+So the below Python number generator example returns random floating point numbers from 0 to 1.

 import random as rd rnum = rd.random() print(rnum)

 The randint() function takes two arguments.
-First argument is the start value, second argument is the stop value.
-Here, the start is 0 and the stop is n.
+The first argument is the start value, and the second argument is the stop value.
+Here, the start is 0, and the stop is n.

 rnum = rd.randint(10, 100) print(rnum)